Before setting up your shipping rates you'll first want to make sure your products have weight values assigned to them.

 Make sure you click the Save changes button at the bottom!
 And that's it.
 Your rates for Europe are completed!

-Adding shipping rates for the US & Rest of the World
+Adding shipping rates for the US, Australia, and Rest of the World

 Head back to your shipping zones.